FreeSlave/halflife-featureful/documentation/content/docs/development/developing-the-mod.md

 # {{% param "title" %}}

 Apart from [Feature configuration]({{< ref configuration >}}) the development process for the mod based on Featureful SDK is basically the same as for original Half-Life and other mods.

-You can use any GoldSource tools you would use otherwise, with the exception of level editor: currently the FGD distributed with the sample mod is made specificially for JACK and may not work with other level editors.
-If there's a demand for Trenchbroom compatible FGD we will start distributing the one as well.
+You can use any GoldSource tools you would use for the base game.

+{{% hint info %}}
 Most mapping or resource-handling tutorials you can find for Half-Life are probably suitable for Featureful SDK as well.
-So please don't bother the author with generic Half-Life questions that can be answered in tutorials or in community chats.
-We expect you have some (at least basic) experience with Half-Life modding and mapping prior to switching or trying out the Featureful SDK, so this documentation doesn't go into details of configuring the level editor, compiling the maps, etc. - there're plenty of other resources dedicated to these matters.
+Generic questions can be answered in tutorials or in community chats.
+We expect you to have some (at least basic) experience with Half-Life modding and mapping prior to switching or trying out the Featureful SDK, so this documentation doesn't go into details of configuring the level editor, compiling the maps, etc. - there're plenty of other resources dedicated to these matters.
+{{% /hint %}}

+## FGD

+There're currently two fgds distributed with the sample mod (and in the dev-only package):

+* **halflife_featureful.fgd** - FGD for JACK level editor.
+* **halflife_featureful-tb.fgd** - FGD for Trenchbroom level editor.

+{{% hint warning %}}
+**zhlt.fgd** which is specific to vhlt/zhlt map compilers is not distributed with the Featureful SDK.
+Don't forget to add it to the fgd list in JACK!
+{{% /hint %}}

+{{% hint info %}}
+As Trenchbroom can't specify multiple fgds per profile you would need to manually add the contents of **zhlt.fgd** into **halflife_featureful-tb.fgd** in case you're using the vhlt/zhlt map compilers and want to use their special features.
+{{% /hint %}}

 ## Recommendations